markirch/sat-modulo-symmetries/docs/applications.md

 ## Kochen-Specker vector systems and Kochen-Specker graphs

-In the paper "Co-Certificate Learning with SAT Modulo Symmetries" we generated so called Kochen-Specker candidate graphs (short KS-candidates).
+In the paper "Co-Certificate Learning with SAT Modulo Symmetries"([link](https://www.ijcai.org/proceedings/2023/0216.pdf)) we generated so called Kochen-Specker candidate graphs (short KS-candidates).
 The script `./encodings/kochen_specker.py` can be used to reproduce the results.

 The following command can be used to generate all KS-candidates with 19 vertices: